 Since the growth in the first three years was 15%, the value of the dividend declared after 3 years will be $6.0835, as calculated above.

 You can also use the Two-Stage Growth Model Calculator.

 The second stage has a growth rate of 4%, so the dividend value after the 4th year will be $6.0835 x 1.04 = $6.3268.
 Assuming this as the constant dividend for the rest of the company’s life, we arrive at the present values as follows:

 P0 = D / (i – g)

 D = Per-Share dividend paid by the company at the end of each year

-i = Discount rate, which is the required rate of return* which an investor wants for the risk associated with the investment in equity as against investment in a risk-free security.
+i = Discount rate, which is the required rate of return* that an investor wants for the risk associated with the investment in equity against investment in risk-free security.

 g = Growth rate